S-F-X

-S-F-X (stylized with interpuncts as S･F･X) is a 1984 album by Japanese electronic musician Haruomi Hosono.
-The album is his first solo album after Yellow Magic Orchestra.
+S-F-X (stylized with interpuncts as S·F·X) is a 1984 electronic music album by Japanese musician Haruomi Hosono.
+The album is his first solo album after Yellow Magic Orchestra (YMO) disbanded.
 Credited also is "Friends of Earth", as Hosono would later form a band with this name.
 The album is the first album released by label Non Standard, a record label created between Hosono and Teichiku Records to release the technopop/hip-hop styled material he worked on.

 The 1988, 1993 and 2001 reissues of S-F-X contain tracks from Non-Standard Mixture, an EP created by Hosono the same year as the album.